open-data/opengov/html/modules/contrib/redis/README.md

  * 2: Flush everything including permanent or valid items on clear() calls: this behavior mimics the pre-1.0 releases of this module.
-Use it only if you experience backward compatibility problems on a production environement - at the cost of potential performance issues; All other users should ignore this parameter.
+Use it only if you experience backward compatibility problems on a production environment - at the cost of potential performance issues; All other users should ignore this parameter.

 You can configure a default flush mode which will override the sensible